NHS service standard

 Why it's important

 Clinical risk management is key to creating safe digital services.
+This includes making sure that accurate and relevant information (such as risks and incidents) is reported when harm occurs.
 Work with your clinical safety officer to consider what could go wrong, how serious it could be, and how likely it is, so that you can minimise the risk of harm.

 What you should do